 However, the question remains, as shown in Figure TR 3, can we, as a city, deliver infrastructure in a more integrated manner?
-This question leads directly to the development of a stronger integration framework.
+This question leads directly to the development of a stronger integration framework to save money, time, and disruption.